osquery/osquery/ASSURANCE.md

 ## Threat Model

-- osquery agent must trust its config server
+- osquery agent must trust:
+  - its config server, if using a remote server to deliver the osquery config
+  - the person issuing queries, which is the same role as can modify the config

 ### Assets

 - osquery executable
 - osquery config (may contain threat-hunting queries)
 - local database backing store (RocksDB)
+- logs
+- socket or pipe

 ### Threat agents

 - Remote attacker
-- Network man-in-the-middle
+- Network agent-in-the-middle
 - Malware on host, with User privilege
 - Malware on host, with Root privilege